nodech/gpg-setup/readme.md

 ## Testing/sandboxing
 Before generating actual keys, you might want to experiment with setups.
 You can use GNUPGHOME env variable to different location and generate keys there.
+It will generate keyrings and read configuration file from that directory.

 ## Create Keypairs
 Keypairs can be generated and managed multiple ways.